arcus/education_modules/data_visualization_in_open_source_software/data_visualization_in_open_source_software.md

 language: en
 narrator: UK English Female
 title: Data Visualization in Open Source Software
-comment:   Introduction to two common open source data visualization libraries: ggplot2 and seaborn.
+comment:   Introduction to principles of data vizualization and typical data vizualization workflows using two common open source libraries: ggplot2 and seaborn.

 long_description: This module introduces ggplot2 and seaborn, popular data visualization libraries in R and python, respectively.
-It lays the groundwork for using ggplot2 and seaborn by 1) highlighting common features of plots that can be manipulated in plot code and 2) discussing data preparation for plotting.
+It lays the groundwork for using ggplot2 and seaborn by 1) highlighting common features of plots that can be manipulated in plot code, 2) discussing a typical data visualization workflow and best practices, and 3) discussing data preparation for plotting.
 This content will be most useful for people who have some experience creating data visualizations and/or reading plots presented in research articles or similar contexts.
 Some prior exposure to R and/or python is helpful but not required.
 This is appropriate for beginners.

 estimated_time: 20 minutes